skokielibrary/spl-content/_content/christie/about--policies.markdown

 ##Library Policies

-Skokie Public Library policies are official statements that the Library Board of Trustees has adopted.
-The policies ensure that the library operates in a way that most effectively fulfills its mission and vision.
+Skokie Public Library policies are official statements adopted by our Board of Trustees.
+These policies ensure that we operate in a way that most effectively fulfills the library's mission and vision.

-###Vision Statement
+###Vision

 Skokie Public Library is the heart of a vibrant village where people of all ages and cultures engage in lifelong learning and discovery while participating in the life of the community.

-###Mission Statement
+###Mission

 As a springboard for personal growth and community development, Skokie Public Library promotes discovery, enrichment, and the exchange of ideas through a broad spectrum of materials, technologies, and experiences.